Steve Shelley: Biography

-Shelley was born in Midland, Michigan and played in several mid-Michigan bands, including Faith and Morals and Strange Fruit, and was among the original lineup of the punk band The Crucifucks.
-Since 1985, he has performed with the noise rock band Sonic Youth, when he replaced Bob Bert.
+Shelley was born in Midland, Michigan, and played in several mid-Michigan bands, including Faith and Morals and Strange Fruit, and was among the original lineup of the punk band the Crucifucks.
+From 1985 to 2011, he performed with the noise rock band Sonic Youth, after replacing Bob Bert.

 After leaving the Crucifucks, he moved to Manhattan with a friend, living in the apartment of Sonic Youth's Thurston Moore and Kim Gordon for dog sitting purposes while the band was in Europe.
 When the band returned, former drummer Bob Bert had left the band, and they hired Shelley as their drummer without an audition.

 In 1992 he founded the independent record label Smells Like Records, based in Hoboken, New Jersey.

 Along with friend and Two Dollar Guitar musician Tim Foljahn, he helped advance Cat Power's musical career, serving as drummer on her first three albums.
-He also produced Blonde Redhead's debut self-titled album in 1995 and Cat Power's What Would the Community Think? in 1996.
+He also produced Blonde Redhead's debut self-titled album in 1995.

 Steve was able to track down Lee Hazlewood in 1997 and secure permission to reissue five of the finest titles of the Hazlewood back catalog.

 Smells Like Records also released a collection of standards recorded in 1997, which was the first new recording from Hazlewood released domestically in nearly two decades.

-In 1998 Shelley played on the soundtrack of the film Velvet Goldmine as a member of Wylde Ratttz, along with The Stooges' Ron Asheton, Thurston Moore, Mike Watt, Don Fleming, Mark Arm of Mudhoney and Jim Dunbar.
+In 1998 Shelley played on the soundtrack of the film Velvet Goldmine as a member of Wylde Ratttz, along with the Stooges' Ron Asheton, Thurston Moore, Mike Watt, Don Fleming, Mark Arm of Mudhoney and Jim Dunbar.